-At December 31, 2019, the assets and liabilities of the split-interest charitable remainder unitrusts were \$659,964 and \$314,524, respectively.
-At December 31, 2018, the assets and liabilities of the split-interest charitable remainder unitrusts were \$599,207 and \$278,633, respectively.
+As of December 31, 2020, the assets and liabilities of the split-interest charitable remainder unitrusts were \$695,278 and \$343,131, respectively.
+As of December 31, 2019, the assets and liabilities of the split-interest charitable remainder unitrusts were \$659,964 and \$314,524, respectively.

-The following is a rollforward of the liabilities under split-interest trust agreements measured at fair value on a recurring basis using significant unobservable inputs (Level 3) at December 31:
+The following is a rollforward of the liabilities under split-interest trust agreements measured at fair value on a recurring basis using significant unobservable inputs (Level 3) as of December 31:

-2019 2018
+2020 2019

-Balance, beginning of year \$ 278,633 \$ 283,761
+Balance, beginning of year \$ 314,524 \$ 278,633

-Net income 9,737 10,272
+Net income 3,496 9,737

-Beneficiary distributions (28,942) (31,655)
+Beneficiary distributions (31,810) (28,942)

-Realized gains (losses) 7,209 35,855
+Realized gains (losses) (3,795) 7,209

-Fair market value adjustment 72,751 (54,829)
+Fair market value adjustment 78,240 72,751

-Actuarial gain (24,864) 35,229
+Actuarial losses (17,524) (24,864)

-Balance, end of year \$ 314,524 \$ 278,633
+Balance, end of year \$ 343,131 \$ 314,524

-9. ENDOWMENTS
+9. Endowments

-The Foundation had 299 and 294 separate endowments under its management as of December 31, 2019 and 2018, respectively.
+The Foundation had 302 and 299 separate endowments under its management as of December 31, 2020 and 2019, respectively.
 Distributions from all endowments are either paid to the designated beneficiaries or added to corpus in accordance with donors' restrictions.
 As required by U.S. GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.

 A subset of endowments grants the Board decision-making authority with regard to their charitable beneficiaries.
-As of December 31, 2019 and 2018, this subset numbered 33 and 32 endowments, respectively.
+As of December 31, 2020 and 2019, this subset numbered 38 and 33 endowments, respectively.
 One is a quasi-endowment established by the Board for the purpose of providing general operational support to the Foundation.
 The quasi-endowment is a component of the Foundation's net assets without donor restrictions.
 The remainder of the subset was established and restricted by donors; therefore, those endowments are a component of the Foundation's net assets with donor restrictions.